-Fair Value adjustment for equity security investments - In the first quarter of 2020, we recorded an unfavorable fair value adjustment for our equity security investments of \$62 million after tax (or \$0.04 per share decrease in diluted EPS).
-The fair value adjustment for our equity security investments was included in equity investments and securities (income)/loss, net (\$78 million loss) and provision for income taxes (\$16 million benefit) on the condensed consolidated statements of earnings for the three months ended March 31, 2020.
+Fair Value adjustment for equity security investments - During the six months ended June 30, 2020, we recorded an unfavorable fair value adjustment for our equity security investments of \$62 million after tax (or \$0.04 per share decrease in diluted EPS).
+The fair value adjustment for our equity security investments was included in equity investments and securities (income)/loss, net (\$78 million loss) and provision for income taxes (\$16 million benefit) on the condensed consolidated statements of earnings.